zoofytech/zoofytech.github.io/python-basics.md

 ---

 # Python Basics
+{:.no_toc}
 This page will go over the basics of python.
 It is meant to be quick and getting your feet wet.
 If you are interested in more details of topics feel free to use Google.
 This should be enough information here to start out doing some easy leetcode questions
 This tutorial will go over Python 3+ as it is the most recent one.

 ## Download Python
-To download python go to https://www.python.org/downloads/ and download the version for your OS
+To download python go to [Download](https://www.python.org/downloads/) and download the version for your OS
 ![execute-python](images/python-download.jpg)
 ## Install IDE
 There are several different types of IDE's for python: